 HPE Shadowbase software is the preferred product for customers who need these advanced capabilities:

 As shown in Figure 1, the HPE Shadowbase for Other Server replication products perform real-time change data capture (CDC) from Oracle, SQL Server, and Db2 source databases using either a log file extract approach or highly efficient C external routines in the Shadowbase Collector process.
 These changes are generated to a Shadowbase Database of Change (DOC) that serves as a stable queue for storing the transactional data to be replicated.
 This capability is helpful in the event the network or target environment is unavailable.
 Data from the DOC can be replicated to another system using a Transaction Forwarding Server (TFS) or directly into a target database on the same or other system using a Transaction Replay Server (TRS).
-Additionally, the TFS or TRS can also forward the DOC data into another environment (such as a real-time business intelligence system) using Shadowbase application integration solutions.
+Additionally, the TFS or TRS can also forward the DOC data into another environment (such as a real-time business intelligence or data insight system) using Shadowbase application integration solutions.

 Case Study: Two Merged Retailers Integrate HPE NonStop SQL and Oracle RAC